levoxtrip/PKB/docs/topics/simplify.md

 ## Less
 The life with less things is a better one - you feel more free.

+Having less puts you in much more life situations.

+Say no to more things.

 ## Reduction
 Creating space is the secret step to freeing yourself from the oppression of your busy life.